carlst99/DbgCensus/README.md

 Check out the [REST Sample](Samples/RestSample) as you read through this.

+Note that `DbgCensus.Rest` configures two [Polly](https://github.com/App-vNext/Polly) policies by default.
+These are:
+- Wait and Retry: Performs a jittered exponential backoff up to four times if a query fails.
+- Circuit Breaker: Breaks for 30 seconds if five queries fail consecutively.

 ## Setup

 Start off by creating a new project.
 I would highly recommend using a template that implements the [Generic Host](https://docs.microsoft.com/en-us/dotnet/core/extensions/generic-host), such as a *Worker Service* or an *ASP.NET Core* project.